Meditect/blockchain_go/README.md

 go install github.com/qihengchen/bcg
 ```

 Scenario:
-1. Start "server" node.
+1. Start "server/tracker" node.
 All clients can add and update.
-This node is server-like only in the sense that miners send new blocks to the server, and the server broadcasts to all clients.
-We can change it later, but for now, this is good.
+This node is server-like only in the sense that it takes new blocks from miners and broadcasts them to client nodes.
+It is still the fastest miner winning.
+We could make the concensus mechanism fully decentralized later, but for now, this is good.

 - ./server.sh localhost 3000 localhost 2000

 2. Start miner.
-Note that we configured the miner to start mining after receiving two tx.
+We configured the miner to start mining after receiving two tx.
 In a new window, type:

 - ./miner.sh localhost 2999